ltpitt/python-jupyter-image-classification/README.md

 ### One-hot encode
-Just like the previous code cell, you'll be implementing a function for preprocessing.
+Another function for preprocessing.
-This time, you'll implement the `one_hot_encode` function.
+This time the `one_hot_encode` function.
-The input, `x`, are a list of labels.
+The input, `x`, is a list of labels.
-Implement the function to return the list of labels as One-Hot encoded Numpy array.
+The function to returns the list of labels as One-Hot encoded Numpy array.
 The possible values for labels are 0 to 9.
-The one-hot encoding function should return the same encoding for each value between each call to `one_hot_encode`.
+The one-hot encoding function returns the same encoding for each value between each call to `one_hot_encode`.
-Make sure to save the map of encodings outside the function.
+The map of encodings is saved outside the function.

 ```python